 Alternate Title: Be Still My Foolish Heart?
 (Anything to drag Hozier into my chats)

 I’m not talking about unrequited love, I’m talking about how we create crushes on people we don’t *really* have an actual interest in.
 You might think you don’t do this, but I promise you know someone who does.
 People far and wide that I’ve talked to do this thing where we fixate on someone we know we can’t have.
-We harbour these little (or big) crushes on people who are long since gone, maybe they live in another city, maybe they’re in a relationship.
+We harbour these little (or big) crushes on people who are long since gone.
+Maybe they live in another city, maybe they’re in a relationship.
 Regardless, we’re only interested because they’re off limits.
-We’re not harassing them, or being a problem for their relationship, chances are they have absolutely no idea we harbour feelings for them at all, we do it for entirely selfish reasons.
-We do it, mostly, so that we can think romantic thoughts without having to deal with the actual anxieties and stressers of having feelings for someone.
+So why do we think so much about people don’t care?

-In part, this is why when I came back to Scotland I initially was off of all dating ever.
-And then why I re downloaded Tinder.
-It’s time for me to stop harbouring feelings for someone I don’t have a genuine interest in (even writing this I’m thinking…but do I?)
-I also started talking to people about this.
+It’s time for me to stop harbouring feelings for someone I don’t have a genuine interest in.
 I have one friend who I *KNOW* does this.
-I’ve known for years and as soon as I started doing it I texted her and was like “oh my god it’s happening.”
+As soon as I started doing it I texted her and was like “oh my god it’s happening.”
 But then as I talked more and more to other people, it turns out this is something we ALL DO.
 I realised it’s become the norm for us to spend so much energy thinking about people who don’t care that we do?

 Have you done this?
 Do you have advice?
 Do you want to read more about my chaotic approach to dating?
 Feel free to browse around my ‘Carrie Bradshaw Series’.